casper-network/juliet/juliet.md

 There are two channels states for every valid channel named `READY` and `RECEIVING`.
 Every channel `n` carries the state as `STATE_n` and following state information on both peers:

-* `INCOMING_REQS_n`: A set of IDs that are currently considered in-flight requests in flight received by the local peer.
+* `INCOMING_REQS_n`: A set of IDs that are currently considered requests in flight received by the local peer.
-* `OUTGOING_REQS_n`: A set of IDs that sent by the local peer which are in-flight.
+* `OUTGOING_REQS_n`: A set of IDs that sent by the local peer which are in flight.
 * `CANCELLATION_ALLOWANCE_n`: An integer with a range between `0` and `REQUEST_LIMIT_n` with initial value `0`.

 The `READY` state of a channel carries no additional fields, while the `RECEIVING` state records a current ID, data received so far and total payload size.